 Benefits of Using Parenthetical Citations

-Parenthetical citations are often used in formal research papers and manuscripts to show where information was found.
+Parenthetical citations are often used in formal research papers and journal manuscripts to show where information was found.
 Proper citations can hugely impact the credibility of a paper.

 The following are some benefits of using parenthetical citations: